sdang101/UFOs/README.md

 ![WebPage](https://github.com/sdang101/UFOs/blob/master/static/images/WebPage.png)

 # Further Development
-- data.js file has other key values pairs that's not included in our filter data.
+- data.js file has other key values pairs that's not included in our "Filter Search".
 I suggest adding "durationMintues" and "comments" to the filters on the site to give the user more information.